By Patricia Belyea

 We also talked about me leading a quilt tour to Japan.
 Being such a generous person, Miwako offered to host a luncheon with her students and my tour participants at her home.
 That would be incredible!

 Two hours later I returned to Blue & White, this time to spend time with another lovely woman—store manager Sayoko Hayasawa.
 Bright and helpful, Sayoko let me photograph all the quirky collections around the shop.
-As always, everything chosen for Blue & White delights.
+As always, everything chosen for Blue & White is delightful.